cgomesu/website/_pages/resume.md

 ### [WinBUGS](https://www.mrc-bsu.cam.ac.uk/software/bugs/the-bugs-project-winbugs/)
 > WinBUGS is statistical software for Bayesian analysis using Markov chain Monte Carlo methods.

-For the record, I deeply regret knowing how to use this program.

 [top](#){: .btn .btn--light-outline .btn--small}